Art of Urartu

 The art of Urartu refers to a historical and regional type of art from Urartu (Ararat), the ancient state of Western Asia which existed in the period from the 13th to the 6th centuries BC in the Armenian Highland.
 The art of Urartu was strongly influenced by nearby Assyria, the most prominent state of that period in the region.
 It peaked around the 8th century BC but was mostly looted, scattered and destroyed with the fall of Urartu about a century later.

 Overview

 Urartian art was heavily influenced by neighboring Assyria, and despite the obvious stylistic differences was long considered a branch of Assyrian art.
 Urartian art is characterized by 1) a style following its canon more rigorously than in other cultures of the Ancient East, 2) preference for ornaments rather than representational scenes of life, and 3) the practice of copying old examples instead of improving them.
 As a result, the style of Urartian craftsmen remained unchanged for several centuries and was gradually simplified.
-Urartian art was relatively poorly characterized until the 1950s, when major archeological work was started at the ancient Urartian cities Teishebaini and Erebuni and many Urartian cuneiform tables were deciphered.
+Urartian art was relatively poorly characterized until the 1950s, when major archeological work was started at the ancient Urartian cities Teishebaini and Erebuni and many Urartian cuneiform tablets were deciphered.